greenkg/lemonade-stand/README.md

 - [ ] Deplete all ice (melted)
 - [ ] Deplete random number of spoiled lemons
 - [ ] Have an event affect the number of customers
+- [ ] Have time pass as the day passes

 #### Basic World Operations